marcosvilhena87/sportsclubstats-aprimorado/README.md

 Alternatively, pass `--auto-calibrate` to estimate these parameters using all historical files in the `data/` directory.
 The computed draw rate and home advantage are then used for the simulation.
-Combine this flag with `--auto-team-strengths` to automatically incorporate team quality estimates.
+Team quality estimates are included by default; supply `--no-auto-team-strengths` to omit them.

 Use ``estimate_team_strengths`` to calculate attack and defense multipliers for each club.
 Pass multiple seasons and an optional ``decay`` factor to weigh